pranshuchittora/learn-js/Slides/Unit1.md

 ## Hello World

-As JS is not a compiled language, running JS code just requires a browser.
+Running JS code is as simple as using Windows.

+You just need a browser.
+(Firefox / Chrome recommended )
 <img class="imgLarge" src="/Resources/1/dev-tools.png"  />

 ```javascript